ivanursul/ivanursul/_posts/2024-01-01-developing_a_high_accuracy_fall_detection_device.markdown

 ## Data Preprocessing

-![The model of the box in openscad editor](assets/images/fall_detection_filtering.jpeg?style=centerme) *The model of the box in openscad editor*
+![The model of the box in openscad editor](assets/images/fall_detection_filtering.jpeg?style=centerme)

 Raw sensor data often contains noise and irrelevant fluctuations.
 To address this, I employed several preprocessing techniques: